cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **Installing Opensim**

-Unpack opensim source code use git to pull in the latest source with
+Use git to pull in the latest source with

 	git clone git://opensimulator.org/git/opensim